Securrency-OSS/mirai/docs/docs/basics/mirai-navigattion.md

 ### In Json models

-In widget Json we can define the navigation related values in the the [MiraiAction]((/docs/basics/actions#model)) model for any callback of the wiget like onPressed of a button.
+In widget Json we can define the navigation related values in the the [MiraiAction]((/docs/basics/actions#model)) model for any callback of the widget like onPressed of a button.
 In the following json example navigation is performed after `onTap` of a `MiraiListTile`.

 ```json
  "onTap": {